What is Autocomplete?

 For example, try typing the letter “m” again in the search box below.

-You may have already used Autocomplete-powered UIs.
+You may have already used Autocomplete-powered user interfaces.
 The Algolia documentation you’re reading right now, React Native, Tailwind CSS, and other documentation websites use Autocomplete via the Algolia DocSearch project.
 This library is flexible enough to power more than just documentation search though.
 It’s designed to help you build interactive and accessible autocomplete experiences, regardless of your use case.

 What Autocomplete provides